-At Oberlin, environmental sustainability is fundamental to campus life.
-To create an enduring ecological and human community, we shape our college to be responsive and responsible to the local, regional and global environment.
+Environmental sustainability at Oberlin is fundamental to campus life.
+To create an enduring ecological and human community, we shape our college to be responsive and responsible to the local, regional, and global environment.
 We conserve energy, eat foods grown locally, reuse and recycle materials, and pursue a carbon neutral future.
 We match our concern over the physical environment with our desire to build socially just and sustainable communities.

 Student and Faculty Engagement

-During the academic year, students volunteer across Lorain County, including at the Lorain Metro Parks.
-Many students work at the George Jones Farm, a small farm that grows a third of the produce served on campus.
+Oberlin students volunteer throughout Lorain County, including at the Lorain Metro Parks.
+Many students work at George Jones Memorial Farm, a local farm and nature preserve that grows a third of the produce served on campus.
 For campus jobs, students work as recyclers, or staff the Living Machine, a wetland-based wastewater treatment system that treats and then recycles 70 percent of the water used in the Adam J. Lewis Center for Environmental Studies.